2 Important Things That High Schools Don't Teach You

 I quickly realized the lack of emphasis my school put on writing other than assignments that were academic and formal.
 As an anxious teenager, I began to search the different components of college applications and noticed the significance of personal statements and supplemental essays.
 So I began keeping a journal during sophomore year to start tackling some past essay prompts; I wanted to see whether I had the ability to write and complete an essay (knowing there would not be a lot of time for me to complete all my essay prompts as my senior year approached).

-It turned out every time I brainstormed an essay topic, I saw a different facet of my personality.
+It turned out that every time I brainstormed an essay topic, I saw a different facet of my personality.
 As I wrote more and more outlines and essays for different prompts, I had more ideas that I could reference back to once I was in the final stage of writing application essays and applying to colleges.
 I was also able to pick up some thoughts and inspiration by looking back at my pages of freewriting that I started daily since sophomore year.
 Thus, it’s imperative to develop a continuous habit of freewriting as early as possible since research and academic papers in high school don’t adequately prepare you for this phase of essay writing for college applications.
 With a journal in hand, you can always reference back to the ideas you’ve thought of or even develop from what you already have.

-Related: How to Show, Don't Tell to Boost Your Writing for School and Beyond
+Related: How to "Show, Don't Tell" to Boost Your Writing for School and Beyond

 The benefits of carrying this habit into college